python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 print("If you want \n separate lines, you \n can do it \n like this.")
 ```

 Once you have run both of those exercises, you can "comment out the lines", that is, disable them.
+Here's how:

+- In the editor part of VS Code, place your cursor on any part of the line (for example, the "n" of `print`).
+- Press `Ctrl /`.
+You'll see that the line is now preceded by a "#", and turns green.
+This indicates that it is "Commented" (disabled), that is, it will no longer run.

 Example:
 ```python3